-The PhD Student Handbook is designed to provide important program information to PhD students in the Graduate School of Social Work.
+The PhD Student Handbook is designed to provide important program information to Ph.D. students in the School of Social Work.
 It is not intended to be a complete statement of all School and University policies.
-In addition, note that the policies and procedures described in the Handbook are subject to change at the discretion of the Graduate School of Social Work, the Office of the Associate Provost for Graduate Studies, the Office of the Provost and the University Trustees.
-The Handbook is not to be considered, or otherwise relied upon, as a complete statement of the legal terms and conditions of student enrollment and status.
-Instead, this Handbook has been designed to provide, in summary form, important information regarding PhD studies at the Graduate School of Social Work in particular and the University of Denver in general.
-Students must also consult the Graduate Policy Manual available at www.du.edu/grad/faculty.
-Students are responsible to comply with those graduate policies, forms and procedures.
-Further information is available from the Director of the PhD Program.
+In addition, note that the policies and procedures described in the Handbook are subject to change at the discretion of the School of Social Work, the Office of the Associate Provost for Graduate Studies, the Office of the Provost, and the University Trustees.
+They are not to be considered or otherwise relied upon as a complete statement of the legal terms and conditions of student enrollment and status.
+Instead, this Handbook has been designed to provide, in summary form, important information regarding PhD studies at the School of Social Work in particular and the University of Denver in general.
+Students must also consult Graduate Policy Manual available at www.du.edu/grad/current-students/forms.html and remember that students are responsible to comply with those graduate policies, forms, and procedures.
+Further information is available from the PhD Program Director.

 Students need to also note that the regulations of the University and of the Associate Provost for Graduate Studies are the prerogative of bodies outside the School.
 With regard to the regulations they set, those bodies have authority.
 The regulations of the School are designed to operate within the context of those bodies, but in the case of a discrepancy, the general regulations have priority.
-Where there is a conflict between this Handbook and the Graduate Policy Manual, the Graduate Policy Manual takes precedence.
-Although this handbook aims to give as accurate and complete information as possible from year to year, changes to policy and program requirements do occur so students should also check with their student adviser, their Chair, the Director of the PhD Program, or the Office of the Associate Provost for Graduate Studies on any matters of which they are unsure.
+In other words, where there is a conflict between this Handbook and the Graduate Policy Manual, the Graduate Policy Manual takes precedence.
+Although this handbook aims to give as accurate and complete information as possible from year to year, changes to policy and program requirements do occur so students should also check with their student adviser, their Chair, the PhD Program Director, or the Office of the Associate Provost for Graduate Studies on any matters of which they are unsure.

-Welcome Message from the Director of the PhD Program
+Welcome Message from the Ph.D.
+Program Director

-On behalf of the administration, faculty, staff, current students and PhD program alumni, I welcome you to the Graduate School of Social Work (GSSW) at the University of Denver and to your doctoral education.
-I am pleased to have you here with us and look forward to working with you over the coming years as you complete your degree.
-Since its founding in 1968, our doctoral program has produced 170 graduates, most of whom have gone on to assume leadership positions in academia, in government, and in research institutions.
-I believe that your years with our program will probably be the most intellectually challenging years of your life so far.
-For most of us, doctoral education has proven to be a powerful educational experience that lasts a lifetime.
+On behalf of the administration, faculty, staff, current students, and PhD program alumni, I welcome you to the School of Social Work and to your doctoral education.
+I am pleased to have you here with us and look forward to working with you over the coming years while you complete your degree.

+Founded in 1968, the University of Denver School of Social Work PhD Program has produced 172 graduates, most of whom have gone on to assume leadership positions in academia, in government, and in research institutions.
+I believe that your years with our program will probably be the most intellectually challenging years of your life so far, and for most of us doctoral education has proven to be a powerful educational experience that lasts a lifetime.